 Mark Øvland discovered meditation in his mid-twenties and has been devoted to it ever since.
 After spending a year living as a monk of the Ramakrishna Order in India, he served as coordinator at the Barn and then Gaia House.

 Mark has a passion to serve the incarcerated and is working hard to make mindfulness available to the tens of thousands of people living behind bars in the UK.
 Outside of prison work he teaches in schools, universities and the workplace.

-Stephen’s interest in Buddhist thought and practice has been influenced by the Theravadan tradition, studying the Pali Cannon and regular retreats at Gaia House and Sharpham.
+Stephen’s interest in Buddhist thought and practice has been influenced by the Theravadan tradition, studying the Pali Canon and regular retreats at Gaia House and Sharpham.

 Stephen particularly values practising with others.
-In pursuit of this he facilitates a meditation and discussion group his local area, a local study group for Continuing Dharma Practice Program participants and a local sangha network.
+In pursuit of this, he facilitates a meditation and discussion group in his local area, a local study group for Continuing Dharma Practice Programme participants and a local sangha network.